THEXN/TShock/Buff-List.md

-Buff ID - Buff Name
+For use with /buff and /gbuff.
+The first number is the id, the second is the game name.
+After each is a brief description of the effect given.

-1 - Obsidian Skin
+* 1 : Obsidian Skin (Immunity to lava)

-2 - Regeneration
+* 2 : Regeneration (Provides life regeneration)

-3 - Swiftness
+* 3 : Swiftness (25% increased movement speed)

-4 - Gills
+* 4 : Gills (Breathe water instead of air)

-5 - Ironskin
+* 5 : Ironskin (Increases defense by 8)

-6 - Mana Regeneration
+* 6 : Mana Regeneration (Increased Mana regeneration)

-7 - Magic Power
+* 7 : Magic Power (20% increased Magic damage)

-8 - Featherfall
+* 8 : Featherfall (Prevents fall damage; Press UP or DOWN to control the speed of descent)

-9 - Spelunker
+* 9 : Spelunker (Shows the location of treasure and ore)

-10 - Invisibility
+* 10 : Invisibility (Makes you invisible; armor can still be seen)

-11 - Shine
+* 11 : Shine (You emit light)

-12 - Night Owl
+* 12 : Night Owl (Increased night vision)

-13 - Battle
+* 13 : Battle (Increased enemy spawn rate)

-14 - Thorns
+* 14 : Thorns (Enemies take damage when attacking you)

-15 - Water Walking
+* 15 : Water Walking (Walk on water and lava; Press DOWN to enter water or lava)

-16 - Archery
+* 16 : Archery (20% increased arrow damage and speed)

-17 - Hunter
+* 17 : Hunter (Shows the location of enemies)

-18 - Gravitation
+* 18 : Gravitation (Press UP or DOWN to reverse gravity)

-19 - Orb of Light
+* 19 : Orb of Light (Spawns a magical orb that follows you and provides light)

-20 - Poisoned
+* 20 : Poisoned (Slowly take damage over time)

-21 - Potion Sickness
+* 21 : Potion Sickness (Can't use any healing items)

-22 - Darkness
+* 22 : Darkness (Decreased light vision)

-23 - Cursed
+* 23 : Cursed (Can't use any items)

-24 - On Fire
+* 24 : On Fire (Slowly take damage over time)

-25 - Tipsy
+* 25 : Tipsy (4 increased Melee attack, -4 Defense)

-26 - Well Fed
+* 26 : Well Fed (Minor improvements to all stats)